inference-gateway/coder/README.md

 CODER_AGENT_MAX_TOKENS= # The maximum tokens the agent can use per request
 ```

-Configuration is stored in .coder/config.yaml file.
-You can customize the configuration by editing this file.
+Or using the file `.coder/config.yaml` - you can customize the configuration by editing this file.

 Running: